Bandwidth/bandwidth.github.io/messaging/about.md

 After 24 hours, if your server has not returned a `HTTP 2xx` code, Bandwidth will no longer try to send the callback.

-## Message Creation/Acceptance (`HTTP 201` vs `HTTP 202`) {#message-creation}
+## Message Creation/Acceptance (`HTTP 202`) {#message-creation}

-The messaging 2.0 API works off of an internal queuing system.
+The messaging API works off of an internal queuing system.
 As such, when you <code class="post">POST</code> to the `v2/.../messages` to create a new message, Bandwidth will reply with an `HTTP 202 - Accepted`.
 This indicates that the message has been placed on the queue

 As the message progresses through the internal system you will receive a  a [Message Delivered](callbacks/msgDelivered.md) callback when the message has been handed off to the downstream carrier.